Driller Park (Kilgore, Texas)

-Driller Park is a baseball park in Kilgore, Texas, USA, constructed in 1947 for the Kilgore Drillers and refurbished in 2008 for the East Texas Pump Jacks of the Texas Collegiate League.
+Driller Park was originally a minor league baseball stadium in Kilgore, Texas, US, constructed in 1947 for the Kilgore Drillers and refurbished in 2008 for the East Texas Pump Jacks of the Texas Collegiate League.
 The park has also been used for East Texas college and high school baseball matches.
 The park has a capacity of 3,000.

 Driller Park plaque

 On April 24, 1947, the Drillers played their first game in front of a full house.
 A Texas Historical Commission plaque outside Driller Park states:

 Kilgore Drillers

 The Kilgore Drillers existed briefly for four seasons, playing the first two seasons in the Lone Star League and the last two in the East Texas League.
 The Drillers were successful in their years in the Lone Star League and the East Texas League.

 The Kilgore Drillers folded after the 1950 season.
 They had played consistently winning baseball claiming two consecutive championships in the Lone Star League, were the runners-up in 1949, and had a respectable finish in 1950 before being disbanded.
 It was 58 years before Driller Park saw another team take residence.